yiisoft/translator-extractor/README.md

 `config/packages/yiisoft/translator-extractor/console.php`

-For example, when using PHP `MessageSource` the config will be the following:
+For example, when using PHP `MessageSource` the config will be the following using **relative path**:

 ```php
 use \Yiisoft\Translator\Message\Php\MessageSource;